NarsilDev/digital-ocean-articles/kubernetes-security.md

 The combination of the above conditions allowed a simple hack.
 Using the concepts learned in the prior sections you can mitigate the inherent risk of this scenario.
 If you try creating the same pod in the **default** namespace it will fail for several reasons:

 - For starters you need authorizing the user **sammy** for using an appropriate PSP.
-- As explained previously, admission controllers can mutate pods meaning that even when no security context is specified the PSP can force the container to run with a non-root user.
+- As explained previously, admission controllers can mutate pods meaning that even when no security context is specified the PSP can force the container running with a non-root user.
 The problem is that it won't allow a `hostPath` volume and will fail.

 Any application with intentions of running in the **default** namespace is expected to: